akka/akka/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 The topic actor needs to run on each node where subscribers will live or that wants to publish messages to the topic.

 Topics can be looked up in the @apidoc[PubSub](akka.actor.typed.pubsub.PubSub$) registry, this way the same topic will be represented by the same actor for a whole actor system.
-If the topic has not yet been started.
+If the topic has not yet been started it is started and returned, if it already is running, the existing `ActorRef` is returned.

 Scala
 :  @@snip [PubSubExample.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/pubsub/PubSubExample.scala) { #lookup-topic }